Van Mahotsav: Celebrations

 By combining a festival with tangible policy objectives, the festival-goers get to enjoy their favorite hobby of planting trees and contribute to a better world.
-Renowned leaders like Jawaharlal Nehru and Dr Rajendra Prasad attended India’s first-ever tree plantation drive.
+Renowned leaders like Jawaharlal Nehru and Dr Rajendra Prasad attended India's first-ever tree plantation drive.
 The Civic bodies and State Governments of India provide saplings to schools, colleges, NGOs, INGOs, and other institutions.
 The festival can be celebrated by planting trees or saplings in homes, offices, schools, colleges, etc. During the event, people make the best use of the platform to showcase traditional Indian handicraft items, landscape paintings of trees, and other nature paintings that highlight the beauty of nature.
 Through the celebration people are educated about the benefits of trees such as maintaining ecological balance, conserving biodiversity, and providing numerous economic and social benefits.
 Celebration Includes activities such as seminars, workshops, and rallies to spread awareness about the importance of trees and the environment.
 Schools, colleges, and other educational institutions celebrate by organizing various activities related to the environment and tree planting.
 In addition to promoting afforestation, the festival also aims to create a sense of social responsibility and encourage people to take care of the environment.
 Floral paintings and village paintings that showcase the beauty of nature are an essential part of Van Mahotsav celebrations, and they serve as an inspiration for people to protect the environment.
 Van Mahotsav has been successful in creating a positive impact on the environment, and its celebration has resulted in the increased green cover across the country.

+According to the India State of Forest Report (ISFR) 2023, India's total forest and tree cover stands at approximately 8,27,357 square kilometres, accounting for 25.17% of the country's total geographical area.
+This falls short of the 33% target set under the National Forest Policy of 1988.
+States such as Mizoram (84.53%), Arunachal Pradesh (79.33%), and Meghalaya (76.00%) record the highest forest cover, while states like Haryana, Punjab, and Rajasthan have the lowest.
+Van Mahotsav is observed during the first week of July to coincide with the onset of the southwest monsoon, as rainfall during this period significantly improves sapling survival rates.
+In 2024, the Government of India launched the "Ek Ped Maa Ke Naam" (Plant a Tree for Mother) campaign alongside Van Mahotsav, targeting the plantation of 100 crore trees across the country.
+Mass plantation drives conducted during Van Mahotsav face challenges related to sapling survival, with studies indicating that only 20 to 40 percent of planted saplings survive beyond two years due to inconsistent follow-up care and, in some cases, monoculture planting that reduces biodiversity.
+Environmentalists and forest officials recommend planting native species such as neem, peepal, banyan, arjun, and jamun, which are better adapted to local soil and climate conditions and provide greater ecological benefit than exotic ornamental species.